openmpf/openmpf-docker/README.md

 version number.
 Do not download Java SE 9 or 10.

-Once cloned, you can run the following command with the `openmpf-docker` directory to build the OpenMPF project inside a docker container tagged as `mpf_build:latest`:
+Once cloned, you can run the following command with the `openmpf-docker` directory to build the OpenMPF project inside a docker image tagged as `mpf_build:latest`:

 - `docker build mpf_build/ -t mpf_build:latest`